 CO 133 at Dolores Way has between 13,000 and 15,000 vehicles per day.
-This high volume of vehicle traffic, coupled with a wide crossing distance of four lanes and no marked east-west crosswalk, makes this location a dangerous intersection for people crossing the street.
+This high volume of vehicle location a dangerous intersection for people crossing the street.

 Though there is a signalized crossing to the north at Village Road, the public noted that walking to that intersection and back adds more than a quarter mile to the journey and expressed concerns about drivers speeding along Dolores Way.
 This intersection's proximity to both Carbondale Community School and Colorado Rocky Mountain High School reinforces the need for an enhanced crossing.